-If you haven’t visited Rochdale in the past five years, you should pencil it in as a must-do.
+If you haven’t visited Rochdale in recent years, you should pencil it in as a must-do.
 The Town Centre has undergone an incredible transformation.
 The most recent addition is Rochdale Riverside, the town’s highly anticipated, ultra-modern shopping and leisure venue.

 The designated area for the mural was located inside the leisure block – that’s the tall copper-coloured building, ironically placed next to the former cinema, now the Regal Moon.

 Home to Reel Cinema and Hollywood Bowl’s Puttstars, the mural would extend from the lobby entrance, up the escalators, around the corner, and then down a corridor to the bottom of the cinema steps.

 And I thought my Duke of Wellington mural was big…